Look at Me (I'm in Love): Background

 According to the liner notes of The Moments' Greatest Hits album, the song's origins are in a conversation backstage prior to a show.
-When being teased by members Al Goodman and Billy Brown about the glow he had, Harry Ray responded, "Look at me...i'm in love."
+When being teased by members Al Goodman and Billy Brown about the glow he had, Harry Ray responded, "Look at me...I'm in love."

 Chart performance

 In the United States, the single went to number one on the soul chart for one week and peaked at number thirty-nine on the Billboard Hot 100.
-Outside the US, Look at Me (I'm in Love)" peaked at number forty-two in the UK.
+Outside the US, Look at Me (I'm in Love)" peaked at number forty-two in the UK and number 56 in Canada.